ksoze84/sokore/README.md

 ## Storing and sharing : useSoKore and getSoKore

 The useSoKore hook and the getSoKore utility method, create, use, store, and share a unique instance of your kore class across the application, at global scope.
 Either can update the state between components, but getSoKore is not a hook, so never trigger a re-render in the component.

-With the useSoKore hook, if you pass a selector and/or a compare function as argument, you may control when the component re-renders.

 To bind the components using the useSoKore hook and/or the getSoKore method together, just use the same kore class.